JeremyTubongbanua/OEC_2025/README.md

 ## Breakdown of Front-end

 The front-end uses ReactJS, NextJS, TailwindCSS, LeafletJS, Shadcnui, and several libraries.
+The front-end was built for accessibility with a easy to read color palette.

 Libraries used: